HersiYussuf/madina/README.md

-# **Madina**
+# **Madina Hotel: Management system**
-# Modular Programming Design for Hotel Management System
+# Programming Design for Hotel Management System

 In the Hotel Management System project, we have several files that handle different functionalities.
 To ensure a well-organized and modular design, we can structure the files using modular programming principles.
-Let's take a look at how we can organize the files:

 ## File Structure